mlflow/mlflow/docs/source/rest_api.rst

 | ``2.0/preview/mlflow/metrics/get-history`` | ``GET``     |
 +--------------------------------------------+-------------+

-For cases that a metric is logged more than once during a run, this API can be used to retrieve all logged values for this metric.
+Retrieve all logged values for a metric.

 .. _mlflowGetMetricHistory: